ansys/grantami-bomanalytics/README.rst

 Project Overview
 ----------------
-This project is part of the larger PyAnsys effort to facilitate the use of Ansys technologies directly from within Python.
+Granta MI BoM Analytics is part of the larger `PyAnsys <https://github.com/pyansys>`_ effort to facilitate the use of Ansys technologies directly from Python.

-The Granta MI Restricted Substances solution includes a REST API for evaluating compliance of products, assemblies, specifications and materials against legislations.
+The Granta MI Restricted Substances solution includes a REST API for evaluating compliance of products, assemblies, specifications, and materials against legislations.
 This package abstracts automatically- generated code into an easy-to-use client library.

 Installation
 ------------
-Install ansys-grantami-bomanalytics with:
+Install the ``ansys-grantami-bomanalytics`` package with this code:

 .. code::

    pip install ansys-grantami-bomanalytics

-Alternatively, clone and install with:
+Alternatively, clone and install thie package with this code:

 .. code::